Natchez man sentenced to 40 years in death of teen mother - Mississippi's Best Community Newspaper

 At the time of her death, King, 17, was the mother of a 17-month-old child, according to a news release from Sixth District Attorney Shameca Collins.

 “The senseless murders of our children must stop.
 Protecting our young people is a priority,” Collins said.
-“I would like to thank the Natchez Police Department for their hard work in seeking justice for the King and Johnson families and Judge Blackwell for handing out an appreciate sentence for this heinous crime.”
+“I would like to thank the Natchez Police Department for their hard work in seeking justice for the King and Johnson families and Judge Blackwell for handing out an appropriate sentence for this heinous crime.”

 King was shot in the chest early Sunday morning on July 22, 2018, at the Holiday Apartments on Old Washington Road in Natchez.
 Another person was also injured in the shooting and was flown to a hospital.